-Timber ("swamp") matting is often utilized to distribute vehicle loads on agricultural, lawn, and wetland areas.
-The matting aids in reducing rutting, soil compaction, and restoration activities in protected areas.
+Timber matting is often utilized to distribute vehicle loads on agricultural, lawn, and wetland areas.
+The matting aids in reducing rutting, soil compaction, and restoration activities.
 Poorly drained upland soils may be matted to reduce rutting and sediment tracking.

-An additional benefit of matting in wetlands is that mats can be arranged to act as a containment surrounding excavations.
+An additional benefit of matting is that mats can be arranged to act as a containment surrounding excavations.
 This may be especially helpful in standing water situations were conventional erosion and sediment controls are not practicable.
 The Contractor should be cognizant of the hydrology of the area by recognizing water staining and bank full indicators.
 The Qualified Inspector can assist in this identification.